Introduction

 Clients aren't just watching a portfolio value.
 When markets drop, they're watching specific goals feel threatened:

-Acknowledging this emotional dimension — not just the financial one — is what keeps clients in the room.
-Advisers who respond to a panicking client with a chart are solving the wrong problem.
+Acknowledging this emotional dimension — not just the financial one — is widely recognized as a key factor in keeping clients engaged through difficult periods.
+Responding to a panicking client with data alone addresses the financial question but not the underlying concern.

 Start the Conversation Before Volatility Hits

-The best volatility conversation is the one that happened before anything went wrong.
+A well-established principle in financial communication is that the most effective volatility conversation is one that took place before anything went wrong.

 J.D.
 Power's 2020 investor satisfaction study found that advisers using 4 or more digital touchpoints — email, text, video, or online — were 50% more likely to see increased client investment than advisers who initiated no digital contact.
-The data is clear: staying in contact before a crisis changes how clients behave during one.
+The data suggests that staying in contact before a crisis changes how clients behave during one.

 How to Frame the Volatility Conversation During Calm Periods

-At onboarding and at every annual review, walk clients through their portfolio's potential downside risk.
-Show them, concretely, what a difficult year could look like — not as a warning, but as a planning exercise.
+At onboarding and at annual reviews, many advisers walk clients through their portfolio's potential downside risk — showing them, concretely, what a difficult year could look like, not as a warning, but as a planning exercise.

 When clients understand and agree to a potential range of outcomes during a calm moment, they've made a psychological contract with themselves.
-When volatility actually arrives, that prior agreement becomes an anchor.
+When volatility actually arrives, that prior agreement can serve as an anchor.

 Segmented Outreach: Not Every Client Needs the Same Message

 That framing works best when it's targeted.
-Use your CRM to identify clients most likely to need early, proactive contact during volatile periods:
+Client relationship management tools can help identify clients most likely to benefit from early, proactive contact during volatile periods:

 Regular Touchpoints That Build Resilience Over Time

-Four conversations before volatility arrives is infinitely better than one conversation after it does.
+Research and practitioner experience both suggest that multiple conversations before volatility arrives tend to produce better outcomes than a single conversation after it does.

 What to Say (and What Not to Say) When Markets Get Rocky